tddycks/code-routines-rails-app/notes.md

 users
-has_many :routines
+has_many :workouts

-routines
+workouts
 belongs_to :user
-has_many :routine_focuses
+has_many :focus_workouts
-has_many :focuses, through: routine_focuses
+has_many :focuses, through: focus_workouts

 focuses
-has_many :routine_focuses
+has_many :focus_workouts
-has_many :routines, through: routine_focuses
+has_many :workouts, through: focus_workouts
 has_many :notes

-routine_focuses
+focus_workouts
 belongs_to :focus
-belongs_to :routine
+belongs_to :workout

 notes
 belongs_to :focus